MicrosoftDocs/learn/learn-pr/language/powershell-write-first/includes/3-how-it-works.md

 ## Compiling code in PowerShell

 Computers aren't good at reading our programs in the way we write them.
 Programming languages need to be translated into a form that the computer can understand.
-Various programming languages have a few ways of doing this.
+Programming languages have a variety of ways of doing this.

 Many programming languages *compile* code as an individual step.
 You write your code, run it through a special program called a compiler, and the compiler produces an executable package to run.